 What can you expect working as a Bridal Makeup Artist?

-There are many bridal makeup artists who do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.
+Many bridal makeup artists do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.

 A lot of traveling